What You Need to Know About Preventing Diabetes

 Children should also get at least 60 minutes of physical activity per day, including aerobic exercise, and muscle- and bone-strengthening activities, like climbing on playground equipment, swinging on monkey bars or riding a bike.

-If you’re already living with diabetes or prediabetes, Wood acknowledges that the diagnosis can be a bit discouraging, especially if you took steps to try to prevent the disease, but says the good news is that diabetes is highly manageable.
+If you’re already living with diabetes or prediabetes, the diagnosis can be a bit discouraging, especially if you took steps to try to prevent the disease.
+The good news is that diabetes is highly manageable.

 We use cookies and similar technologies to enhance your experience on our website and help us